ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 This is often a good scale to use for identifying water on the landscape; the water pixels generally remain very dark compared to the much brighter pixels of the surrounding landscape.
 Refer to the [Identifying Surface Water](#identifying-surface-water "Jump to Identifying Surface Water section in document") use case example for more information.

-This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance to terrestrial features.
+This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance to terrain features.
 In addition, because it is a logarithmic scale, dB pixel values are not appropriate for some types of statistical analyses.

 ## RTC Use Examples